Some posts contain compensated links. Please read this disclaimer for more info.

 Over the last decade, tourism in the region has become widespread with budget bus lines and Eurail making areas more accessible and putting smaller towns with a lot to show on the map.

-With mountains and valleys which will steal a part of your heart, small towns, and history that hold secrets, a paradisiacal Adriatic coast, and the ever-popular Black Sea with all of its things to do, you are sure to find enjoyment in this under-traveled region of Eastern Europe.
+With mountains and valleys which will steal a part of your heart, small towns and history that hold secrets, a paradisiacal Adriatic coast, and the ever-popular Black Sea with all of its things to do, you are sure to find enjoyment in this under-traveled region of Eastern Europe.

-Gazing from the Balkan mountains or sitting with the Adriatic sea breeze to your back and the low-hanging sun lighting the eastern sky a neon orange, you will rejoice in your decision to go off the beaten European tourist trail to explore a destination which is special to the minority of travelers who take a chance on it.
+Gazing from the Balkan mountains or sitting with the Adriatic sea breeze to your back and the low-hanging sun lighting the eastern sky a neon orange, you will rejoice in your decision to go off the beaten European tourist trail to explore a destination that is special to the minority of travelers who take a chance on it.

 The Balkan peninsula is a geographic region in the southeast of Europe usually consisting of a dozen or so countries: Croatia, Bosnia and Herzegovina, Slovenia, Serbia, Montenegro, Kosovo, Macedonia, Romania, Bulgaria, Albania, Greece, and the European part of Turkey.
-Although this is not defined, generally, these are the countries which are referred to as part of the Balkans.
+Although this is not defined, generally, these are the countries that are referred to as part of the Balkans.

-The region is named after the Balkan mountain range which extends nearly all the way across the peninsula.
+The region is named after the Balkan mountain range, which extends nearly all the way across the peninsula.
 The peninsula is trapped in between the Adriatic Sea to the West, the Black Sea to the East, and the Mediterranean in the South and is one of the best regions for nature escapes in Europe.

 The easiest way to get around Europe, which we will explain in the article below, is via Eurail.
 And there is no better way to spend a month than with a Balkan itinerary to some of the best places to offer and a month-long Eurail Pass to get you there.

-What is Eurail?
+What Is Eurail?

-A Eurail Pass is an all-inclusive train ticket giving you flexible routes to destinations all across Europe including the Balkans.
+A Eurail Pass is an all-inclusive train ticket giving you flexible routes to destinations all across Europe, including the Balkans.
 You simply board the train you want to travel on and fill in the details as you go.